New Bounds on Heavy QCD Axions from Big Bang Nucleosynthesis: Hadronic Axion Decays

 We evaluate uncertainties in the total width by varying the renormalization scale from $\mu=m_a/2$ to $\mu=2m_a$, which is shown by the blue band in Fig.\,\ref{fig:a-width}.
 Note that what BBN directly constrains is the axion lifetime, so our bound on the lifetime is robust and independent of this uncertainty.
 However, the bound on $f_a$ is affected by the uncertainty when it is translated from the bound on the lifetime through the above relation.

-For the branching fractions, we use two most-widely used parton-shower and hadronization programs \texttt{PYTHIA v8.306}\,\cite{Bierlich:2022pfr} and \texttt{Herwig v7.3.0}\,\cite{Corcella:2000bw, Bahr:2008pv, Bellm:2015jjp} to obtain the average numbers of $\pi^\pm$, $K^\pm$, $K_L$, $N$ and $\bar N$ from the axion decay.
+For the branching fractions, we use the two most widely used parton-shower and hadronization programs \texttt{PYTHIA v8.306}\,\cite{Bierlich:2022pfr} and \texttt{Herwig v7.3.0}\,\cite{Corcella:2000bw, Bahr:2008pv, Bellm:2015jjp} to obtain the average numbers of $\pi^\pm$, $K^\pm$, $K_L$, $N$ and $\bar N$ from the axion decay.
 We generate $10^4$ parton-showering and hadronization events of $a\to gg$ by {\tt PYTHIA} and {\tt Herwig} at each value of the axion mass.
 Since the predictions from the two programs are sometimes different, we retain the result using both of them.

 In Fig.\,\ref{fig:NhadShower}, the average numbers of hadrons per axion decay are presented, where the estimations from {\tt PYTHIA} and {\tt Herwig} are shown in red and blue, respectively.
 The (nearly invisible) error bars represent the statistical uncertainties coming from the finite number of simulated events.
 Note that indirect contributions from the decays of unstable hadrons such as $\rho \to \pi\pi$ are also included in the counts.
 We find that the average number of pions per axion decay in the plotted axion mass range is $\sim 1$ -- $10$, while the average numbers of charged kaons and (anti-)nucleons are $\sim 0.2$ -- $1.2$ and $\sim 0$ -- $0.7$, respectively.
 Since our framework of $K_L N$ scattering is within only $2\to 2$ scattering processes, we restrict the $K_L$ momentum to be less than 2\,GeV in the axion rest frame, which will be the rest frame of the background nucleons during BBN.
 For comparison, we also include the average $K_L$ numbers without this restriction.
 While the two programs agree fairly well for the mesons at large values of $m_a$, ${\cal O}(1)$ discrepancies are present at all $m_a$ for the baryons.